CallumSteedman/Basic-Attack-Automation-Script/README.md

 # Basic-Attack-Automation-Script
 The Attack-Automation-Script will automate the process of discovering weak usernames and passwords being used for services running on a host.

-The script will read a file containing IP addresses, and for each IP address in the list the script will scan the chosen ports on that host.
-The script will then attempt to bruteforce the login if selected services are running such as Telnet, SSH and basic web servers found at port 80, 8080 and 8888.
+The script will input and subsequently read a file containing IP addresses, and for each IP address in the list the script will scan the chosen ports on that host.
+The script will then attempt to bruteforce a certain subset of selected services if they are running on the host.

+These services are Telnet, SSH and basic web servers that may be found running on port 80, 8080 or 8888.